VildeBruhn/vildebruhn.github.io/day1/exercise2.md

 ---

 This was the last exercise for today.
-Tomorrow we will move on to [multivariate models]({% link day2/multivar_URW.md %})
+Tomorrow we will move on to [multivariate models]({% link day2/multivar_URW.md %}).
+See you then!